aduerig/shumi-chess/README.md

 * zobrist hashing not implemented for enpassant RIGHTS (it works for capture) or castling. it might not be set correctly for turn stuff either.
 * I think that the pawn masks for check when the king is on the left and right columns is busted (you can move into check)

+## log
+  * Farnsworth 8/14/2025    Reallowed castling so as to play it.
+Fixes some tests. (not sure of the fate of enpassent)
+  * Farnsworth 8/15/2025    Fixed rook promotion bug.
+Increased baseline minimax time.
+Commented out "Move shouldnt be legal" logic. so as to play it.
+This always comes up during castling.
+Seperated out board initial setup.

+## current bug log
+  * Magical rook appearence.
+This can happen nearly anywhere, the rook is real and can be moved.
+They always appear at f1/f8/h1/h8/a1/a8/d1/d8.
+Do not seem to occur after castling.
+  * Tests do not all pass.

 ## building
 This project uses CMAKE for C++ parts of the engine.
 It also exposes a python module written in C++ that can access the board state, and simple engine commands for the purposes of a GUI.